 - A qualified therapist trained in music therapy.

 - A single person or group to work with.

 - Personalized goals sought to be attempted by applying music experiences followed by interpretation or reflection on the experiences.

 Music therapy may be structured or free-flowing, with structures and activities being selected during the session.

-Indian music therapy is highly subjective, and is geared to meet individual needs, while focusing on the spiritual element.
+Indian music therapy is highly subjective and is geared to meet individual needs while focusing on the spiritual element.
 Its goal is to achieve union with the ultimate reality, and harmony in a musical sense is not employed.
-The spiritual basis is seen in the way it encourages the expression of devotion to the spirit.
+The spiritual basis of Indian music therapy is seen in the way it encourages the expression of devotion to the spirit.

-The approach used here is raga-based, and produces changes in the body which relieve anxiety, effect relaxation and bring about sleep.
-It also, however, brings about gentle stimulation, and increases the attention span.
-It is individualistic in that its dependence upon swara allows the singer to tailor the music to the listener’s preferences and listening habits.
-It is different from Western music therapy in its focus on deep religious feelings.
+The approach used here is raga-based and produces changes in the body that relieve anxiety, effect relaxation, and bring about sleep.
+It also, however, brings about gentle stimulation and increases the attention span.
+This raga-based approach to music therapy is individualistic in that its dependence upon swara allows the singer to tailor the music to the listener’s preferences and listening habits.
+Taken together, this type of music therapy is different from Western music therapy in its focus on deep religious feelings.

-Many studies suggest the positive impact of music therapy on depression scores, but their lack of rigorous quality standards requires more evidence to be available.
-Unpublished research confirms these findings, and also points to improved cognitive as well as behavioral outcomes as well as emotional healing.
+Many studies suggest the positive impact of music therapy on depression scores; however, their lack of rigorous quality standards requires more evidence to be available.
+Unpublished research confirms these findings and also points to improved cognitive and behavioral outcomes as well as emotional healing.